 If you are doing writing activities with your child, try using a word and sound mat, such as this one (you can edit it to include words useful to the piece of writing that you are doing).

-Your child could practise their comprehension by listening to audio books and talking to you about the story, characters, setting etc. Audible have released lots of free audio books (no bank card details or sign up required to access).
-Click here.
+Your child could practise their comprehension by listening to audio books and talking to you about the story, characters, setting etc.

 The British Dyslexia Association have published a recording of a free 1 hour webinar on how to support your child during the school closures.
 It is a really useful recording for any parent of a child who finds reading or writing difficult, whether or not they have a dyslexia diagnosis.
 It has lots of practical suggestions for teaching reading and spellings and lots of links to free resources.